-- As shown in the table below NATS supported the adoption of MDOT's State Targets for pedestrian & bicycle Safety Performance Measures for Calendar Year 2019.
-This established targets for performance measures based on five year rolling averages of the: - ONUMBER OF NON-MOTORIZED Fatalities and Non-Motorized Serious Injuries
+- As shown in the table below TwinCATS supported the adoption of - MDOT's State Targets for Safety Performance Measures for Calendar Year 2018.
+This established targets for five performance measures based on five year rolling averages, including: - Number of Non-Motorized Fatalities and Non-Motorized Serious Injuries

-Safety Performance Baseline Through Calendar Calendar Year 2019 State

-Measure Year 2017 Safety Target
+When gan State Safety Targets for Calendar Tear 2010 Safety Performance Baseline Through Calendar Calendar Year 2018 State Measure Year 2016 Safety Target Non-motorized Fatalities 721.8 743.6

-Non-motorized Fatalities 7/1 0 759.8

-& Serious Injuries 741.0

-Michigan State Safety Targets for Calendar Year 2019
+Michigan State Safety Targets for Calendar Year 2018

-- Consider non-motorized elements during project design. - Work with the Communities to advocate for the issues and needs of nonmotorized users. - Utilize MDOT road safety audits and engineering countermeasures, and other initiatives, programs or designs that are promoted as part of the Toward Zero Deaths National Strategy.
+- Implement the TwinCATS Complete Streets Policy - Work with the Communities to advocate for the issues and needs of nonmotorized users. - Utilization of MDOT road safety audits and engineering countermeasures, and other initiatives, programs or designs that are promoted as part of the Toward Zero Deaths National Strategy.